 Fees entered for the first time in the middle of a period will be calculated and applied as of the date the fee agreement is approved and entered into the system.
 Fees changed during a period will take effect as of the beginning of the next monthly or quarterly period.
 If you change the frequency from monthly to quarterly, the change will take effect as of the next calendar quarter.
 If you change the frequency from quarterly to monthly, the change will take effect after the end of the current calendar quarter.

 Advisors can reimburse fees to client accounts up to a maximum of 50% of invoices (net of any prior rebate) for the trailing 12-month period.
 Advisors can also modify or cancel pending fee reimbursements and view the details of fee reimbursements that have already been processed.
-To reimburse client fees, the Advisor client fees must be configured for electronic invoicing.

 We charge a minimum fee for US stock trades allocated by Advisors to their clients.
 Advisors can choose to charge the allocation minimum fee to their master account or to the client account.
 By default, the allocation minimum is charged to the client account unless there is a specific rate arrangement between the client and the Advisor.